module

 Pass the

-optional parameter via block. -
+on_conflictoptional parameter via block. -

 #save_with_associations(on_conflict : Lustra::SQL::InsertQuery -> | Nil = nil)